(Originally published November 2017, Updated October 2019)

 Hawaiian Folklore about Kilauea

-According to Hawaiian folklore, Kilauea’s Halemaumau Crater is home to Pele, the goddess of fire, lightening, wind and volcanoes.
+According to Hawaiian folklore, Kilauea’s Halemaumau Crater is home to Pele.
+Pele is the goddess of fire, lightning, wind, and volcanoes.

-Pele is said to be pleasant when people respect her and her “body,” the volcano.
-However, legend says Pele gets upset when people take her rocks or disrespect her in any other way.
+It’s said that Pele is pleasant when people respect her and her “body,” the volcano.
+Yet, legend says Pele gets upset when people take her rocks or disrespect her in any other way.

-Luckily, the “punishment” for anyone who disrespects Pele is temporary: bad luck, fire and perhaps even a little lava until they return the rocks.
+Luckily, the “punishment” for anyone who disrespects Pele is temporary.
+Most get bad luck, fire, and even a little lava until they return her rocks.

-Most of Kilauea is made up of solidified lava flows.
+Most of Kilauea’s structure consists of solidified lava flows.
 Volcanic ash and rock fragments also make up the surface of the shield volcano.
 Still, much of Kilauea remains underwater.
-It’s grown up from the seafloor over the years and it’s above-ground surface slopes gently.
+It’s grown up from the seafloor over the years, and it’s above-ground surface slopes gently.

-Kilauea has a large caldera, or depression that occurs after large amounts of magma leave the chamber.
+Kilauea has a large caldera.
+A caldera is a depression in the ground that occurs after large amounts of magma leave a volcano chamber.
 The caldera covers about 2 square miles and is home to Halemaumau Crater!

 How to See Kilauea

-You can see Kilauea one of three ways.
-You can see the volcano from a variety of lookout spots at Hawaii Volcanoes National Park!
-Or, you can see Kilauea from the sea and catch a glimpse of the lava as it flows into the ocean.
+You can see Kilauea in one of three ways.
+First, you can see Kilauea from lookout spots throughout Hawaii Volcanoes National Park!
+Additionally, you can see Kilauea from the sea as well, where lava has flowed into the ocean in the past.

-But, the absolute best way to see Kilauea is from the air!
-Tropical Helicopters’ Doors-Off-Over-the-Volcano tour gives you a view of Kilauea that few ever get to see.
-There’s nothing like the feeling of soaring high over a massive volcano, taking in its size, shape and surroundings!
+However, the absolute best way to see Kilauea is from the air!
+Tropical Helicopters’ Doors-Off-Over-the-Volcano tour gives you a unique view of Kilauea.
+There’s nothing like the feeling of soaring high over a massive volcano!